EncodedDevelopment/Encoded_M7P/README.md

 # Encoded_M7P
-Custom addon weapon inspired by the MP7 Sub Machine gun and silencer attachment
+Custom addon weapon inspired by the MP7 Sub Machine gun and silencer attachment and full animation

 copy and paste into ox_inventory/data/weapons.lua